James Patrick Mahoney (New York bishop): Biography

+Early life

-Born in Kingston, New York, James Mahoney was ordained a priest for the Archdiocese of New York on May 19, 1951.
+Jame Mahoney was born on August 16, 1925 in Kingston, New York.
+He was ordained a priest for the Archdiocese of New York in St. Patrick's Cathedral in Manhattan by Cardinal Francis Spellman on May 19, 1951.
+In 1971, Mahoney was appointed as vicar general for the archdiocese.

+Auxiliary Bishop of New York

-Pope Paul VI appointed him as the Titular Bishop of Ipagro and Auxiliary Bishop of New York on July 25, 1972.
-He was consecrated bishop by Cardinal Terence Cooke on September 15, 1972.
+Pope Paul VI appointed Mahoney as titular bishop of Ipagro and an auxiliary bishop of New York on July 25, 1972.
+He was consecrated bishop in St. Patrick's Cathedral by Cardinal Terence Cooke on September 15, 1972.
 The principal co-consecrators were Coadjutor Archbishop John Maguire of New York and Auxiliary Bishop Patrick Ahern.

+Retirement and legacy

 Mahoney continued to serve as an auxiliary bishop until his resignation was accepted by Pope John Paul II on May 10, 1997.

-Mahoney died on June 1, 2002, at the age of 76.
+He died of cancer in Calvary Hospital in the Bronx on June 1, 2002, at age 76.
+He was buried in Assumption Cemetery in Cortlandt, New York.